 The Tang Dynasty: The Form School of Feng Shui

-The years of the Tang Dynasty, 618 to 906 A.D., saw the existing principles of feng shui come together in the Form School, also known as the Landscape School.
-The purpose of this basic classical form of feng shui was to locate places in the landscape that had good chi to keep the people protected.
-The locations of gravesites also had to be able to protect the chi of the deceased and to give support to their decedents.
-Emphasis was placed on the importance of the landscape and features of the area such as bodies of water and mountains.
+The years of the Tang Dynasty (618 to 906 AD) saw the existing principles of feng shui come together in the Form School, also known as the Landscape School.
+The purpose of this basic classical form of feng shui was to locate places in the landscape that had auspicious chi to keep the people protected.

-The Song Dynasty: The Compass School of Feng Shui
+The Song Dynasty: The Compass School Feng Shui

-Sadly many of the books and other items relating to feng shui were destroyed during the Chinese cultural revolution, which took place from 1966 to 1976.
-Most of the feng shui masters and practitioners left China seeking safety in places where there were Chinese communities including:
+Tragically, many of the books and other items relating to feng shui were destroyed during the Chinese cultural revolution (1966 to 1976).
+This created a wide gap in the feng shui history that can only be pieced together by artifacts that remain and may one day be discovered.
+Most of the feng shui masters and practitioners left China seeking safety in places within relocated Chinese communities including:

 - Hong Kong